aciluca/astar-algorithm-map/README.md

 By default the script downloads the drivable network around Rome's city centre and finds a path between Piazza Venezia and the Colosseum.
 You can customise the area with `--place` or `--point LAT LON`, choose a different network type, and provide your own start/end coordinates to inspect other routes.
+The generated polyline uses the real OpenStreetMap geometry for every road segment, so the route hugs the actual streets instead of straight lines between intersections.

 ## 🎯 Algorithm Details